-1. Using a folding tool, hem the eave bottom end of the valley 1" and slide over the drip edge, if used.
-If flush drip metal is used, fold valley hem down over drip metal and pop-rivet in place.
-2. Install the valley to decking, placing low-profile pancake head screws up as far as possible on the high outsides of the valley, 30" max O.C.
-3. Install valley cleats 4"- 5" up from the center valley rib using low-profile pancake screws and sealant.
+1. Bolt together 14ga Support angles as shown, and attach at purlins using low profile fasteners 2.
+Attach 48" 16ga galvanized liner panel directly over the valley support angle assembly.
+Screw down at purlins using low profile fasteners.
+Trim flush to valley eave.
+3. Apply peel & stick underlayment onto the liner panel.
+Cover liner panel, or center full width of underlayment if slightly less wide 4.
+Prepare and fit the valley.
+Using a folding tool, hem the eave bottom end of the valley 1" and slide over the drip edge, if used.
+If flush drip metal is used, fold valley hem down over drip metal.
+5. Install the valley to the support assembly, placing low-profile pancake head screws up as far as possible on the high outsides of the valley at every purlin, pop-rivet at eave drip metal

+6. Install valley cleats 4"- 5" up from the center valley rib using low-profile pancake screws and sealant.
 Seal the cleat to the valley using butyl tape or caulk.

-4. Fabricate an open hem on each panel at the correct pitch for the valley.
-Slide the panel up to engage the cleat, snap in the panel at the rib, and screw male side of panel to decking.
-5. Seal the panel ends and leave a tab when notching the rib.
-Fold the tab over the end of the rib for a more finished look.
+7. Fabricate an open hem on each panel at the correct pitch for the valley.
+Slide the panel up to engage the cleat, fit the panel ribs together, and screw male side of panel to decking.
+Using a seamer, close the seam.